 Monday, November 27, 2017

+In 2016, Woody LaBounty won an ovation from a full house when he came to SHARP to present the history of Sunset Heights until the 1920s.
+He returned in 2017 and packed the house again, with an equally appreciative audience, as he charted the development of Sunset Heights to the present.

 Few know more about the history of San Francisco’s west side than Woody LaBounty, and few can tell the story as engagingly as he can.
-In 2016, he won an ovation from a full house when he came to SHARP to present the history of Sunset Heights until the 1920s.
-Now he returns to bring the history of our neighborhood up to the present.

-Woody LaBounty is an award-winning author, raconteur, and founder of the Western Neighborhoods Project, an ever-growing trove of information and images about the city, particularly the west side.
+He is an award-winning author, raconteur, and founder of the Western Neighborhoods Project, an ever-growing trove of information and images about the city, particularly the west side.
 A circus performer in his youth, Woody knows how to educate entertainingly.
-He recounts history as it should be told: with insight, relevance, and fun.
+He presents history as it should be presented: with insight, relevance, and fun.